 A prevalent claim by many is that African Americans are unjustly killed more by police than whites.
 Incidents like the police killings of George Floyd and Breonna Taylor, two unarmed African Americans, further cement this claim.

 This figure would be indicative of severely unjust treatment if both races commit crime at the rate that their population levels should suggest.
 However, as demonstrated by the National Incident-Based Reporting System data above, African Americans, despite only composing 13.4% of the United States population, disproportionately commit more crime than whites, who constitute 76.3% of the American population (side note: the NIBRS considers Hispanic Americans as white; thus, I will use the figure of the population that includes white and Hispanic Americans, which is 76.3%).
 Thus, the appropriate question to ask to discern whether African Americans are unfairly killed by police is as follows: do African Americans get killed more by police than crime rates should warrant?

 Sendhil Mullainathan, a then-professor of economics at Harvard University, examined this question in a 2015 editorial in The New York Times.
-He draws several interesting conclusions in it.
+He writes of several interesting conclusions in it.

 He first establishes that, per the FBI’s Supplementary Homicide Report at the time of his editorial’s publication, “31.8 percent of people shot by the police were African-American.”
 While the figure may only consider police shootings and not police killings, it’s congruous with the data given by Mapping Police Violence that “Black people have been 28% of those killed by police since 2013.”
 Furthermore, The Washington Post, based on its own analysis, concluded that African Americans accounted for 24% of fatal police shooting victims in 2015.